Park at Pearlridge

 No analysis available

-The remarks show that extra parking can be rented for a monthly fee.
-No dollar amount is provided, but the existence of a recurring parking charge is clearly stated.
+The remarks explicitly state that additional parking may be rented for a monthly fee.
+No specific monthly dollar amount was provided.

 No analysis available